RasmusDupont/razzmarket/README.md

 # razzmarket
-A simple stock market PWA that doesn't require a bank account to get a good overview
+A stock market PWA that doesn't require a bank account to get a good overview, using Vue, Node with Express, and MongoDB.